Master of Arts in Education – School Counseling Grades PK-8, 7-12, PK-12

 - Group Counseling and Group Work: Develop both experiential and theoretical understandings of group purpose, development, dynamics, counseling theories, group counseling methods and skills, and other group approaches.

-- Counseling Research and Program Evaluation: Develop the ability to read, critique, evaluate, and contribute to professional research literature (Visionary Leaders: Methodology).
+- Research and Program Evaluation: Develop the ability to read, critique, evaluate, and contribute to professional-research literature (Visionary Leaders: Methodology).

 Program of Study

-The School Counseling Program prepares students to work professionally as school counselors.
-CSC offers three academic paths toward school counseling endorsement in Nebraska.
+The School Counseling Program prepares students to work as a Professional School Counselor in Nebraska.
+CSC offers two academic paths toward Nebraska Department of Education School Counselor endorsement.

-Path 2: Students without an undergraduate degree in teacher education, or a valid teaching certificate, seeking an MAE in School Counseling must complete: (a) the 39-hour School Counseling Master of Arts in Education program, (b) the 12-hour School Counseling Alternative Option coursework, (c) the Nebraska State Human Relations Requirement, (c) the Nebraska State Special Education Training Requirement, and (d) the Praxis Professional School Counselor (5421) Subject Assessment.
+School Counselling Alternative Program (Path 2): Students without an undergraduate degree in teacher education, or a valid teaching certificate, seeking an MAE in School Counseling must complete: (a) the 39-hour School Counseling MAE, (b) the 15-hour Alternative Program Teacher Education, (c) the Nebraska State Human Relations Requirement, (c) the Nebraska State Special Education Training Requirement, and (d) the Praxis Professional School Counselor (5421) Subject Assessment.

 COUN 640 INTERNSHIP IN COUNSELING, requires affirmation by the graduate student under oath that he/she has no felony or misdemeanor convictions involving moral turpitude (Guide to Nebraska Teacher Education Institutions, Nebraska Department of Education, Code Section 004.01, subsection 004.11D).
 Furthermore, enrollment in COUN 640 INTERNSHIP IN COUNSELING requires a student’s affirmation under oath that he or she does not have any order or determination currently in effect by a court or any other government body of criminal charges because of insanity; or of incapacitation and in need of a guardian; or of an inability to manage his or her property due to mental illness, mental deficiency, chronic use of drugs or chronic intoxication; or because he or she is currently an in-patient or resident in a mental health facility due to a determination by a qualified mental health professional (Guide to Nebraska Teacher Education Institutions, Nebraska Department of Education, Code Section 004.01, subsection 1004.01L).